danielballan/personal-blog/content/posts/2020-06-07-diy-super-soaker-prototype.md

 ---
 title: DIY Super Soaker Prototype
-summary: They don't make Super Soakers like the used to when I was a kid.
+summary: They don't make Super Soakers like they used to when I was a kid.
 I read the original patents and built my own.
 date: 2020-06-07
 ---